elywelly/tic-tac-toe/README.md

     -   Check each square's input with each index of winning scenarios
     -   Loop through array for each square and array for winning scenarios to match up if they are the same = win
 -   Draw scenario: Else if all squares are filled and not a win
+-   Add game round and score (including display message of win)
--   Reset button function to empty all squares and inputs
+-   Reset button function to empty all squares and inputs (but not whole game)
+-   End game function for game to end and display final scores/winner + Restart (reload page to restart all fields)

+Further development

+-   A homepage for players to select their fruit character
+-   Get player selection and translate that to current game
+-   Allow players to return to homepage when they want to replay to switch characters

 Notes to depict indexes for Squares and Square